 In the area of Hydrogen Safety he has led and participated in a range of programmes, covering hydrogen vehicle refuelling hazards (including a 1000bar experimental refuelling facility) used to perform experimental work for oil companies, UK Government, gas supply companies and European funded projects including HySafe NOE, Hyper STREP, and HyApproval.
 As one of the original participants in HySafe, he lead the ignition and jet fire work package which successfully led an international initiative to address the problem of spontaneous ignition of hydrogen leaks.
 He was the technical author and coordinator of the Hyper project, developing the Permitting Guidance Handbook for Fuel Cell Systems, which is widely used by industry.
-In addition to European activities, he has also led a number of national activities, supporting the UK gas industry, and other £M+ programmes to:
+In addition to European activities, he has also led a number of national activities, supporting the UK gas industry, and other programmes.

-Develop safety approaches to control the hydrogen hazard associated with the long term storage of nuclear waste;

-Oversee an ongoing programme to study the safe operation of Closed Cycle Gas Turbines and Gas Engines (CCGT&GEs) operating on high hydrogen fuels for the UK Energy Technologies Institute.

-In addition to these activities, I also hold a number of national and international advisory/ standards positions for the UK Engineering and Physical Sciences Research Council, UK Professional Engineering Institutions and Institute of Gas Engineers and Managers.